rixo/rollup-plugin-svelte/README.md

 # rollup-plugin-svelte-hot

-This is a fork of official [rollup-plugin-svelte](https://github.com/rollup/rollup-plugin-svelte) with added support for HMR.
+This is a fork of official [rollup-plugin-svelte](https://github.com/rollup/rollup-plugin-svelte) with added HMR support.

 It supports HMR both with [Nollup](https://github.com/PepsRyuu/nollup), or [Rollup](https://github.com/rollup/rollup) with (experimental) [rollup-plugin-hot](https://github.com/rixo/rollup-plugin-hot).